HAC-2020/radadiyamohit81/README.md

 > Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.
 > At this time, there are no specific vaccines or treatments for COVID-19.
 The best way to prevent and slow down transmission is be **well informed** about the COVID-19 virus. [who.int](https://www.who.int/health-topics/coronavirus#tab=tab_1)

 The goal of this project is not to build *just another dashboard*.
 But, to focus on collaborative plot ideas, and a mobile friendly UI/UX.
-Feel free to open an issue requesting a type of plot, table, or any feature for that matter.

 ## Getting Started